About SPG4

 What is SPG4?

-SPG4 is inherited in an autosomal dominant manner, meaning a mutation in just one copy of the SPAST gene is enough to cause the disorder.
-In some cases, SPG4 can arise spontaneously (de novo) in an individual with no family history of the condition.
-This spontaneous occurrence complicates the understanding of SPG4's genetic basis and adds challenges to its diagnosis and management.
+SPG4 is usually inherited in an autosomal dominant pattern, meaning a mutation in just one copy of the SPAST gene can cause the disorder.
+However, in some cases (like those we focus on), an SPG4 mutation arises spontaneously (de novo) in a child whose parents do not carry the gene change.
+This spontaneous occurrence adds complexity to understanding and diagnosing SPG4, since it cannot be predicted by family history.

 • What is the Spastin Protein?